 - Finishing Move: End Of World note

-- Handguns: Magnu Visor, a handgun with very impressive rate of fire.
+- Handguns: Magna Visor, a handgun with very impressive rate of fire.
 Like Ren, this gives him the advantage of having a weapon even before using any cards.

 - The Hedonist: His reason for wanting to live forever?
 So he has more time to enjoy life.

-- Power Fist: Giga Horn, resembling Magnu Giga's head.
-Never used in the series.
+- Power Fist: Giga Horn, resembling Magnagiga's head.
+Never used in the series, though it WAS used in the video game.

 - Shoulder Cannon: Giga Cannon, a double beam cannon that resembles Magnu Giga's legs.